zmoazeni/harvested/README.md

 3. Commit the changes without messing with the Rakefile, VERSION, or history
 4. Send me a pull request

-Note on running tests: most cucumber features run against a live Harvest account.
-To run the suite, sign up for a free trial account and fill out `/features/support/harvest_credentials.yml` *(a sample harvest_credentials.example.yml has been included)*.
-The tests use the hardy_client so they will wait for a rate limit reset when they detect the limit has been hit.
+Note on running tests: most specs run against a live Harvest account.
+To run the suite, sign up for a free trial account and fill out `/spec/support/harvest_credentials.yml` *(a sample harvest_credentials.example.yml has been included)*.

+The tests use [VCR](https://github.com/myronmarston/vcr) to cache the test responses.
+This is a great boon for running the tests offline.
+While uncommon, sometimes the Harvest API will send an erroneous response and VCR will cache it, then subsequent runs will use the incorrect cached response.
+In order to ignore VCR you can run the specs by passing CACHE=false (e.g. `CACHE=false bundle rake spec`).

+Using [rvm](https://rvm.beginrescueend.com/) you can run the tests against the popular ruby runtimes by running:

+  ./spec/test_rubies

+Each runtime needs to be installed in rvm along with the bundler gem.

 ## TODO

 * Write Documentation
-* Implement Invoices
 * Allow Timer Toggling

-Other Roadmap items can be found on [Pivotal Tracker](http://www.pivotaltracker.com/projects/63260)

 ## Notes on Harvest Estimates